vert-x/mod-lang-ceylon/README.md

 - Sanitize the mod-zip and keep only jars in vertx-repo
 - Allow to resolve maven repositories ?
 - test a module deployed in a repository
-- config a particular Verticle as a Ceylon module could contain several Verticle
 - allow to have module imports for ceylon script deployment
 - javascript client lib